- We are unable to activate [product name]. Product activation is required to use this product...

 Check your computer's clock.

 If your computer is behind a firewall, make sure that the firewall is not blocking the activation server through ports 80 and 443.

 For instructions on allowing access to the activation server, consult your network administrator or your home network’s firewall documentation.

 If your firewall requires an executable, specify PDApp.exe, located here:

 - macOS: Applications > Utilities > Adobe Application Manager > core > PDApp

 The Adobe sign-in (CC) and activation (CS) processes require the GlobalSign Root CA certificate.

 Follow these steps to make sure that the GlobalSign Root CA certificate is installed and enabled.

-To use your subscription on another computer or device, see Use your subscription on another computer or device.
+To use your subscription on another computer or device, see On how many computers can I use my Creative Cloud subscription?